ocalla22/GridSystemWin10/README.md

 git clone https://github.com/ocalla22/GridSystem.git

 ## Setup a virtual environment
-1. We'll make a virtual environment for the project called myvenv.
+1. A virtual environment can be used, it'll be reffered to as myvenv.
 Use pyvenv or virtualenv.
-We'll use virtualenv
+We'll use virtualenv for this example

 pip install virtualenv
 virtualenv myvenv